zumerlab/orbit-docs/src/content/docs/tools/support.md

 Orbit incorporates visual cues to identify and warn developers of invalid nested elements within orbit structures:

-- **Invalid Child elements within `.orbit-zone`:** Orbit detects and notifies developers if `.orbit-zone` contains invalid direct child elements.
-Only  `.orbit-zoee`, and `.orbit` or `.orbit-*` elements are permissible within `.orbit-zone`.
+- **Invalid Child elements within `.gravity-spot`:** Orbit detects and notifies developers if `.gravity-spot` contains invalid direct child elements.
+Only  `.orbit-zoee`, and `.orbit` or `.orbit-*` elements are permissible within `.gravity-spot`.

 - **Invalid Child elements within `.satellite`:** Similarly, Orbit checks for and alerts developers if `.satellite` includes invalid direct child elements.
-Only `.orbit-zone` elements are permitted within `.satellite`.
+Only `.gravity-spot` elements are permitted within `.satellite`.

-### Usage Limitation of `o-sector`, `o-label`, and `o-progress`
+### Usage Limitation of `o-slice`, `o-text`, and `o-progress`

-For optimal functionality, `o-sector`, `o-label`, and `o-progress` should only be applied within circular orbits.
+For optimal functionality, `o-slice`, `o-text`, and `o-progress` should only be applied within circular orbits.
 As Orbit currently doesn't support elliptical shapes for these web-components, they will be hidden if detected within incompatible orbit shapes.